openpesa/php-pesa/docs/src/docs/c2b.md

-# Customer 2 Bussines Transacion Fundamentals
+# Customer 2 Bussines Transaction Fundamentals

-## How to transact from customer to bussiness
+## How to transact from customer to business

-In this course we will cover what you need to tranct from customer to bussiness using PHP.
+In this course, we will cover what you need to transact from customers to businesses using PHP.

 First set up the application in the portal

-When building apps on the sandbox application, Using the sandbox api which  allows us to test our application logic without incurring any costs.
+When building apps on the sandbox application, Using the sandbox API which allows us to test our application logic without incurring any costs.

 At the bottom left corner of the screen there’s a little phone icon, click it and enter your phone number.
 This will be the test number you’ll be using and is the number we will send the airtime to.
 Ensure that you’ve edited the phone number variable we wrote earlier to the phone number you’re using on the simulator.

 we will import the required libraries which have already been preinstalled.

 Here’s the code that does this:

 ```php
 require 'vendor/autoload.php';